mongodb/genny/docs/developing.md

+# Developing Genny

+This page describes the details of developing in Genny: How to run tests, debug, sanitizers, etc.
+For information on how to write actors and workloads, see [Using Genny](./docs/using.md).

+## Commit Queue

 Genny uses the [Evergreen Commit-Queue][cq].
 When you have received approval for your PR, simply comment `evergreen merge` and your PR will automatically be tested and merged.